rylanharper/nitrogen/README.md

 - 📫 Klaviyo integration
 - 🧠 Sanity integration
 - 🎠 Embla Carousel
-- 🌊 Tailwind v4
+- 🎨 Tailwind v4
 - 🔮 Codegen

 ## 📖 Documentation

 > [!TIP]
-> Read through the documentation to learn how to configure your Shopify store to work with Nitrogen.
-This setup process will take approximately 10-15 minutes.
+> Read through the docs to learn how to configure your Shopify store to work with Nitrogen!

 [Nitrogen documentation](https://nitrogendocs.netlify.app/)